Canyon Wren

 Canyon Wren, Catherpes mexicanus conspersus.
 Photograph taken within the Reserva Monte Mojino, Alamos, Sonora, April 2018.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

-The Canyon Wren is small in stature.
-The sexes are similar.
+The Canyon Wren is small in stature and sexually monomorphic.
 Their head and back are grayish, their underparts are rusty brown with varying amounts of white spotting dorsally.
-Their lower face, throat, and upper breast is white.
-Their belly is a chestnut color with varying amounts of black and white speckling.
+Their lower face, throat, and upper breasts are white.
+Their belly is a chestnut color with black and white speckling.
 They have a bright rusty rufous tail barred with black.
 Their head is flattened, and their bills are long, slender, and decurved with a dull white mandible that transitions to gray terminally; their gape is yellow; their iris is brown, and their legs and feet are black to dark brown.

-The Canyon Wren is easily confused with the Rock Wren, Salpinctes obsoletus (paler, grayish brown back, dull white throat and finely streaked breast transitioning to a cinnamon to buff belly, flanks, and undertail coverts), which is found in similar locations.
+The Canyon Wren is easily confused with the Rock Wren, Salpinctes obsoletus.
+The Rock Wren is paler and has a grayish-brown back, dull white throat and finely streaked breasts transitioning to cinnamon to buff belly, flanks, and undertail coverts.
+The Canyon Wren and Rock Wren have overlapping geographical ranges.

-From a conservation perspective the Canyon Wren is currently considered to be of Least Concern with stable widely distributed populations.
-They are not found in close proximity to humans and in general have not been adversely affected by human developments.
+From a conservation perspective, the Canyon Wren is categorized by the IUCN as Least Concern with stable populations throughout their range.
+They are not often found near humans and therefore have not been heavily affected by human developments.